FAQs

 When should I use ACTIVITY_PROPERTIES and ACTIVITY_SUPP?
 What is the difference?

-The ACTIVITY_PROPERTY file is utilised where there is a single experimental result in the ACTIVITY file, but the value(s) quoted can or should be qualified with another parameter.
+The ACTIVITY_PROPERTY file is utilised where there is an experimental result in the ACTIVITY file which can or should be qualified with another parameter.
 Such additional information is often useful in assessing the mechanism behind the result, or the quality or reliability of the reported main value.

 Examples include: